moravianlibrary/Rozcestnik-studovna/private/jakTisknout.en.md

      * on the 6th floor at the back

    <br>
    You need you library card with credit.
-You then press your library card to the SafeQ terminal on the printer (small box with display on the right side of the printer).
+You then press your library card to the SafeQ terminal on the printer (small box with display on the right side of the printer - on the exact spot as visible in the picture.
-   Přiložte svoji kartu přesně do červeně vyznačeného místa.

   ![](/images/help/jakTisknout/terminal.jpg)